Mosaic Storytelling Festival 2014 - Tales from Around the World

 Five Sundays of stories for ages 5 to 95

-Welcome to the third season of Mosaic Storytelling Festival!
+Welcome to the fourth season of Mosaic Storytelling Festival!

 Location: St. David’s Anglican Church, parish hall (at Donlands and Danforth, opposite Donlands subway station)

 Admission: Pay what you can (suggested $5 per person)

 The Open Door East End Arts Collective and St. David’s Anglican Church celebrate the diversity and creativity of our rich East End neighbourhood – and our world – through five afternoons of storytelling with tellers and tales from all across the globe.

 Sunday, January 26 at 3:00 pm - Festival Opener

 Itah Sadu’s rich voice, powerful presence and entertaining and challenging stories from the Caribbean will get the 2014 Mosaic Storytelling Festival off to a resonant start.